LAST UPDATED: April 25, 2019

 - Easy application.
 If you're new to detailing cars, the best quick wax for cars can do the task.
 It's as simple as spraying the formula on your paint and wiping it off.
 In some cases, you don't even need to buff the area.

 - Saves time.
 Inexpensive car wax can be very useful if you want to quickly touch up your vehicle before an event or outing.
 Spray wax doesn't take nearly as long to apply as a paste wax.

 Clean & Polish/Wax

-This multi-purpose spray-on formula includes a cleansing agent combined with wax protection.
+A multi-purpose spray-on formula includes a cleansing agent combined with wax protection.
 Some of these products don't require water, a bucket, or rinsing.
-Simply spray, wipe, and go.
+You simply spray, wipe, and go.
 Some brands tout water spot-free application and high-lubricity that keeps the paint finish from getting swirls and scratches, and the wax can last a few weeks.

 Single-Purpose Spray Wax

 Mothers, based in Huntington Beach, Calif., is known for its high-quality polishes, waxes, and cleaners.
-The company started in the 1970s with its 4-ounce can of mag and aluminum polish for alloy wheels.
+The company started in the seventies with its four-ounce can of mag and aluminum polish for alloy wheels.
 Today, it has over 70 products on the shelves for car enthusiasts.
 One popular product is the Mothers 05724 California Gold Spray Wax - 24 oz.

 The family-owned Griot's Garage has been producing car care products in the United States since 1990.
 The company moved to Tacoma, Wash. in 1994 and opened its flagship store in Tacoma in 2010.
 Its top spray wax is Griot's Garage 10962 Spray-On Wax 22oz.